mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/04-platform-as-a-service.markdown

 * Heroku's
   [Python deployment documentation](https://devcenter.heroku.com/articles/getting-started-with-python)
-  provides clear examples for how to work with virtualenv, pip and requirementst.txt to get a applications deployed to their platform.
+  provides clear examples for how to work with virtualenv, pip and `requirements.txt` to get a applications deployed to their platform.

 * Miguel Grinberg's Flask tutorial contains an entire post on deploying [Flask applications to Heroku](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xviii-deployment-on-the-heroku-cloud).